Solomon: Relationship with Queen of Sheba

+The Visit of the Queen of Sheba to King Solomon.
+Oil on canvas painting by Edward Poynter, 1890.

 In a brief, unelaborated, and enigmatic passage, the Hebrew Bible describes how the fame of Solomon's wisdom and wealth reached even the far-off Queen of Sheba.
-The queen is described as visiting with gifts including gold, spices and precious stones.
+The queen is described as visiting with gifts including gold, spices, and precious stones.
 When Solomon gave her "all her desire, whatsoever she asked", she left satisfied.

-Whether the passage is simply to provide a brief foreign witness of Solomon's wealth and wisdom, or whether the visit is meant to have more significance, is unknown; nevertheless the Queen of Sheba has become the subject of numerous stories.
+Whether the passage is simply to provide a brief foreign account of Solomon's wealth and wisdom, or whether the visit is meant to have greater significance, is unknown; nevertheless, the Queen of Sheba has become the subject of numerous stories.

 Sheba is typically identified as Saba, a nation once spanning the Red Sea on the coasts of what are now Eritrea, Somalia, Ethiopia and Yemen, in Arabia Felix; although other sources place it in the area of what is now northern Ethiopia and Eritrea.

 In a Rabbinical account (e.g. Targum Sheni, Colloquy of the Queen of Sheba), Solomon was accustomed to ordering animals to dance before him (a power granted by God), and upon summoning the mountain-cock or hoopoe (Aramaic name: nagar tura), the bird told him it had discovered a land in the east, rich in gold, silver, and plants, whose capital was called Kitor and whose ruler was the Queen of Sheba.
 Solomon then sent the bird to request the queen's visit.